 |Fountain - excerpt|

 A tiny snippet from the video:

 What is the overriding theme of an AGO experience?
 All the contemporary artists are Canadian.
 And they aren't messing around.

 More pointy buildings of Toronto.
 From the delightful Kensington Market neighborhood--an entire neighborhood, closed to cars, featuring vintage architecture, murals, restaurants, produce markets and shops--this is a thing in Canada and I highly recommend it, city planners of the world.

-Next time: Ottawa!
+Next time: Ottawa and Montreal!
 Meanwhile, enjoy brick towers of Toronto splendor: